 Add a skin for VR in the VR panel of the Web Output Settings.
 See the instructions below.
-Pano2VR ships with 2 VR skins that you are free to use.
+Pano2VR ships with 2 VR skins that are free to use.

 To enter VR, you will need a button.
 All built-in skins have an Enter VR button which will appear on a mobile device or HMD.

-★ The project must be hosted on a secure server (HTTPS/SSL) in order to use the devices’s gyroscope which is needed for viewing.
+★ The project must be hosted on a secure server (HTTPS/SSL) to use the devices’s gyroscope which is needed for viewing.

 ★ Mobile phones require permission to be granted to use the Gyroscope and Accelerometer.
 On first launch, you should get an opportunity to give permission.
 If the gyroscope is not working, and you’re using a secure server, then try clearing website data.
 On an iPhone go to Settings > Safari > Clear History and Website Data.